 There are risks associated with methadone.
-It is still an opioid, so for patients who have severe physical dependence on opioids, even the introduction of a slow-acting opioid can induce some of the same effects as a fast-acting, full opioid.
-Breathing problems are not uncommon, and some patients go on to become psychologically dependent on their methadone prescriptions, which is a problem in and of itself.
+It is still an opioid, so for patients who have a severe physical dependence on opioids, even the introduction of a slow-acting opioid can induce some of the same effects as a fast-acting, full opioid.
+Breathing problems are not uncommon, and some patients go on to become psychologically dependent on their methadone prescriptions.
 Even if it means the heroin has been effectively replaced, the actual addiction remains unaddressed.

 Antagonists and Suboxone

 Another type of medication given during opioid addiction treatment is an opioid antagonist, which still attaches to opioid receptors, but then stops other opioid molecules from doing the same.
-Antagonists do not cause any kind of euphoria, and they go so far as to unbind other opioid molecules that have already attached to the receptors.
+Antagonists do not cause any kind of euphoria, and they unbind other opioid molecules that have already attached to the receptors.

 For this reason, buprenorphine is combined with naloxone to make the prescription drug Suboxone.
 The combination allows for safely detoxing off more dangerous opioids without exposing patients to the full force of withdrawal.